-Currently, it is seen in online retail and media industries.
-It is catching up in transportation, finance and healthcare.
+Currently, it is seen in the online retail and media industries.
+It is catching up in transportation, finance, and healthcare.
 One of the most recent uses of recommendation engines is for real estate websites that offer thousands of properties.

 It is beyond a doubt that recommendation engines are getting popular and critical in the new age of things.
 It is going to be in the best interest to learn to use recommendation engines for businesses to be more competitive and consumers to be more efficient.